wothers/items_from_text/README.md

 ## Creating Items

-1. Create a new folder called "itemsfromtext" in your .minecraft folder and navigate inside,
+1. Create a new folder called "itemsfromtext" in your .minecraft folder and navigate inside
 2. For each item make a txt file and a 16x16 png image.
-Both files should be named your item's registry name (e.g. ender_pearl),
+Both files should be named your item's registry name (e.g. ender_pearl)
-3. Inside the txt file complete one of the example templates below with your own item's data,
+3. Inside the txt file complete one of the example templates below with your own item's data

 # Templates